Lakshmipathi/dduper/README.md

 dduper
 ------

-dduper is a offline block-level dedupe tool for BTRFS.
-This works by fetching in-built csum from BTRFS csum-tree, Instead of reading whole file blocks and computing checksum.
-This hugely improves the performance.
+dduper is a block-level offline (out-of-band) BTRFS dedupe tool.
+This works by fetching in-built checksum from BTRFS csum-tree, instead of reading file blocks and computing checksum.
+This *hugely* improves the performance.

 Dedupe Files (default mode):
 ----------------------------